- Engineering and Construction

 Once the planning portion of your project has been completed, you are ready to submit plans for review.
-A JEA Development Plan Reviewer will be assigned to your project to review it for completeness, constructability and conformance with the JEA Standards.
+A JEA Development Plan Reviewer will be assigned to your project to review it for completeness, constructability and conformance with the JEA Design Guidelines and Standards.

-The total calculated flow should be calculated using Table 1 of 64E-6 F.A.C.
+The total calculated flow should be calculated according to JEA Design Guidelines Section 3.1: Design Flows.
 The total calculated flow should match the flow requested in the service availability letter.
-If the calculated flow is different than what was initially requested, an updated service availability should be requested.
+If the calculated flow is different than what was initially requested, an updated service availability should be requested from firstname.lastname@example.org.
 All applicable permits should also have the same flow that is shown in the calculation and service availability letter.

-- All Items on Preliminary Submittal Checklist are accounted for.
+- All Items on Submittal Checklist are accounted for

 - Design is to JEA Standards:

 Water/Wastewater Permit Review

 - FDEP Water and Wastewater Permit: